-Slow Cooker Brisket is my ultimate comfort food classic and I always look forward to making it.
-Tender fall-apart brisket, slow cooked with chicken broth and seasoning—it doesn’t get better than this!
-This crockpot brisket recipe is just a few ingredients but never fails to impress.
+Slow Cooker Brisket is my ultimate comfort food classic, and I always look forward to making it.
+Tender fall-apart brisket, slow-cooked with chicken broth and seasonings—it doesn’t get better than this!
+This crockpot brisket recipe requires just a few simple ingredients but never fails to impress.

 Overhead view of sliced brisket on a white platter with pickle slices.